NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 [FastPitch](https://arxiv.org/abs/2006.06873) is one of two major components in a neural, text-to-speech (TTS) system:

 * a mel-spectrogram generator such as [FastPitch](https://arxiv.org/abs/2006.06873) or [Tacotron 2](https://arxiv.org/abs/1712.05884), and
-* a waveform synthesizer such as [WaveGlow](https://arxiv.org/abs/1811.00002) (see [NVIDIA example code](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2)).
+* a waveform synthesizer such as [WaveGlow](https://arxiv.org/abs/1811.00002) (refer to [NVIDIA example code](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2)).

-Such two-component TTS system is able to synthesize natural sounding speech from raw transcripts.
+Such a two-component TTS system is able to synthesize natural-sounding speech from raw transcripts.

 The FastPitch model generates mel-spectrograms and predicts a pitch contour from raw input text.
 In version 1.1, it does not need any pre-trained aligning model to bootstrap from.
-It allows to exert additional control over the synthesized utterances, such as:
+It allows exerting additional control over the synthesized utterances, such as:
 * modify the pitch contour to control the prosody,
-* increase or decrease the fundamental frequency in a naturally sounding way, that preserves the perceived identity of the speaker,
+* increase or decrease the fundamental frequency in a natural sounding way, that preserves the perceived identity of the speaker,
 * alter the rate of speech,
 * adjust the energy,
 * specify input as graphemes or phonemes,
 * switch speakers when the model has been trained with data from multiple speakers.
 Some of the capabilities of FastPitch are presented on the website with [samples](https://fastpitch.github.io/).

-Speech synthesized with FastPitch has state-of-the-art quality, and does not suffer from missing/repeating phrases like Tacotron 2 does.
+Speech synthesized with FastPitch has state-of-the-art quality, and does not suffer from missing/repeating phrases as Tacotron 2 does.
 This is reflected in Mean Opinion Scores ([details](https://arxiv.org/abs/2006.06873)).

 | Model          | Mean Opinion Score (MOS) |